AIARE Avalanche Level 1

 Dates & Locations:

-Prerequisites: Students must be able to travel in the snow and bring appropriate equipment for traveling on snow to class.
+Prerequisites: Students must be able to travel in the snow, bring appropriate equipment for traveling on snow to class, and organize their own transportation to the venue(s).
 There are no other prerequisites.

 Scholarships: We have extensive scholarships specifically for this course.
 We strongly encourage Black and or Indigenous/Native community members to apply.
 Scholarships are 50% or 100% of course fees ($495).